Jesus, The Carpenter

 Zechariah 1:19,, And I said unto the angel that talked with me, “What are these?”
 And he answered me, “These are the horns which have scattered Judah, Israel, and Jerusalem.”

 Verse 15 of this chapter say that these are the heathen which are at ease.
 These four horns have scattered God’s people.
-They function in the earth but are independent of God, just as Cain was independent of God, Genesis 4:16.
+They function in the earth and are independent of God, just as Cain was independent of God, Genesis 4:16.

 The Horn of Salvation